-Such contributions are subject to the prior written approval of the local Legal Department, the Regional General Counsel and the local head of Business Unit.
+Such contributions are subject to the prior written approval of the local Legal/Compliance Department, the Regional/Segment General Counsel/Head of Compliance and the local head of Business Unit.

 If a contribution of money or services to a trade union or a union member or to an entity controlled by a trade union in any country is being contemplated, the rules on conflicts of interest contained in the ArcelorMittal Code of Business Conduct must be observed.
 This means that any person who has any kind of affiliation with the trade union or the member of the trade union or the entity controlled by the trade union should abstain from any involvement in the decision-making process regarding the contribution.